zerocracy/zerocracy.github.io/_posts/2019/04/2019-04-08-pre-zerocracy.md

 ---
 layout: post
-title: "Five Steps Before Microtasking"
+title: "Five Steps To Microtasking"
 date: 2019-04-08
 description: |
   Switching your team from full-time mode to microtasking